armno/blog/content/post/vercel/index.md

 ## Vercel CLI

-So far I have it all setup on Vercel, but I found development process not very fun: every time I update the serverless function, I have to push to GitHub and wait for Vercel to deploy to the preview branch to see the changes.
+So far I have it all set up on Vercel, but I found the development process not very fun: every time I update the serverless function, I have to push to GitHub and wait for Vercel to deploy to the preview branch to see the changes.
-Debugging is also difficult to do on the remote environment.
+Debugging is also difficult to do in the remote environment.

-Then I found they also have [**Vercel CLI**](https://vercel.com/download) to to help with local development.
+Then I found they also have [**Vercel CLI**](https://vercel.com/download) to help with local development.

 {{< image
   src="images/cli-page.png"